MoinSebi/gretl/README.md

 # gretl - Graph evaluation toolkit
 ## Description
-Small tool for basic graph statistics using GFA format.
+Tool for basic graph statistics using GFA format input.
 Our statistics are based on nodes, edges and paths.
 Walks can also be used, but will be represented as paths internally.
+Many commands do not work without paths/walk information.

 ## Installation: